EventStore/documentation/docs/server/5.0.9/server/installation/README.md

 Follow the [security guidelines](../security/) to prepare your instance of cluster for production use.

+Check the [configuration](configuration.md) page to find out how to configure your deployment.

 ## Bare metal and VMs

 - [Linux](./linux.md)